medavox/distribackup/docs/Distribackup Structs.md

 Delta
 -----
 - the hash of the previous file version (parent version)
-- the delta from the previous version.
+- the diff from the previous version.
 Apply this patch to the next newer version to get the whole file
-- a pointer to the file to apply this patch to
+- a pointer to (the hash of the contents of) the file to apply this patch to

 Archive State
 -------------
 A full copy of the archive state, as of the last edition.

 All the files are separate and independent from the working directory (which users interact with), so that: